 For parents, these examples are most useful as signals about the breadth of post-18 routes: a mix of humanities, law, STEM, and vocational progression.
 The key question to test at an open event is consistency: how widely are these outcomes spread across the cohort, and what structured support is in place for applications, references, and personal statements.

-For Year 7 entry, applications are coordinated through the Local Authority in the normal admissions round, with the academy’s own determined arrangements aligning to the Pan-London timetable.
-The determined admissions arrangements state a 31 October 2025 deadline for Year 7 applications, with offers on National Offer Day in early March 2026.
+For Year 7 entry, applications are coordinated through the local authority in the normal admissions round, with the academy's own determined arrangements aligning to the Pan-London timetable.
+Families should confirm the current deadline and National Offer Day details with Croydon before applying.

 A practical tip: if you are weighing multiple Croydon options, use FindMySchool’s Map Search to check realistic travel times alongside admissions criteria, because daily commute can become the hidden factor that drives attendance and wellbeing.